Skip to content

 • Tax computation claiming offshore tax exemption, if applicable.

-There may be a chance that the IRD will ask the business entities to provide additional documents and information in order to support offshore tax exemption claim.
+There may be a chance that the IRD will ask the business entities to provide additional documents and information in order to support an offshore tax exemption claim.
 In fact, the IRD can also select the company transactions and recheck whether the activities involved in these transactions were taken place offshore.

 Hence, it is always advisable to maintain all the records to show that all the transactions and activities of the company took place outside of Hong Kong.
 The documents can include-